Thommy96/hypernymy_directionality/README.md

 Supervisors: Apl.
 Prof. Dr. Sabine Schulte im Walde, Dominik Schlechtweg

 ## Usage notes
-The scripts should be run directy from their directory with python3.
+The scripts should be run with python3.
 Each script contains a usage pattern, which indicates how to use it.
 Further information about the arguments and options can be obtained with the -h (--help) option.
 For successfull usage, it is recommended to execute the scripts in the following order:
 1. Create distributional semantic space(s) (scripts/dsm_creation/)
   > - dsm_creation.py